siddharth2016/learning-scala-adv/README.md

 # learning-scala-adv-deprecated
 Exercises and Tasks from Advanced Scala and Functional Programming by RockTheJVM.
+Deprecated.